JLESC/jlesc.github.io/_projects/tool_pandt_project.md

 {% cite XMPhandbook --file external/tool_pandt_project.bib %}.
 * BSC prototyping recording and analysis of additional XMPT events (Impact3D benchmark).
 * Initial Scalasca/Score-P performance measurements of JURECA-MSA (Cluster+Booster).
-* Integration of POP metrics within CUBE GUI.
+* Prototype integration of POP metrics within CUBE GUI.
 * Tools training for LRZ, UCLondon and ROMEO/Reims using local HPC systems.
 * 30th VI-HPS Tuning Workshop hosted by BSC (2019/01/21-25) using MN4 and CTE-POWER9 compute nodes.

+## Results for 2019/2020

+* Initial Score-P port to AMD Epyc Rome and Fujitsu Arm A64FX test systems (new compilers and MPI libraries).
+* Test measurements of NEST application on Fujitsu Arm A64FX test system.
+* Integration of POP metrics within CUBE GUI.
+* Tools training for GW4/Bristol and ANF/EoCoE using local HPC systems.
+* 31st VI-HPS Tuning Workshop hosted by UTK-ICL (2019/04/09-12) using Stampede2.
+* 33rd VI-HPS Tuning Workshop hosted by JSC (2019/06/24-28) using JURECA.

 ## Visits and meetings